 The Stan by Saint Jacques melds fashion, flexibilty and warmth

-But none of the wetsuit makers has ever really figured out that to make a wetsuit look good, stylish and stand out in the lineup, that sometimes those screen printed designs work just as well.
+But none of the wetsuit makers has ever really figured out that to make a wetsuit look good, stylish and stand out in the lineup, that sometimes a screen-printed design will work just as well.
 Sometimes better.
-It’s like the industry has turned a blind eye to the fact many surfers would prefer a patterned option to a day-glow one.
+But the industry has turned a blind eye to the fact many surfers would prefer a patterned "stand-out-in-the-lineup" option to a day-glow one.

-And cue Saint Jacques, a brand out of Mediterranean France that is creating stylish, innovative performance wetsuits by using a deep sublimation technology to pattern their suits to look more like clothing.
+And cue Saint Jacques, a brand out of Mediterranean France that is creating innovative performance wetsuits by using a deep sublimation technology to create patterns that look more like clothing.

 For this review we tested their 4/3 mm Stan model, a deep blue neoprene full suit with red and white stripe pattern adoring the arms and torso.
 It’s a unique design done as a performance model winter suit with full high-end stretch neoprene and minimal seam restriction.

 Out of the box the torso and arms look like a navy blue men’s nautical sweater with a white and red horizontal stripe pattern all anchored in a side-front zip.
 We could talk a lot about the styling here, which overall is cool and unique in our opinion, but the styling doesn’t mean anything if the suit doesn’t keep you warm or allow enough flexibility to paddle.
 So let’s examine.